Sekal Has to Die

-Sekal Has to Die (Je třeba zabít Sekala, Zabić Sekala) is a 1998 Czech film directed by Vladimír Michálek.
+Sekal Has to Die (Je třeba zabít Sekala, Zabić Sekala) is a 1998 film directed by Vladimír Michálek.
 It was the Czech Republic's submission to the 71st Academy Awards for the Academy Award for Best Foreign Language Film, but was not accepted as a nominee.
+It is a co-production between the Czech Republic, Poland, Slovakia and France.

 The plot takes place in the small Moravian village during World War II.